30 Best Things to Do in Puebla Mexico 2026: A Local’s Complete Guide

 Many of the main tourist attractions in Puebla are centered around the city center, so it’s also pretty easy to walk most places.

-The Best Time To Visit Puebla
+Best Time to Visit Puebla

 The Popocatepetl Volcano in Puebla.